What Level Of Hearing Loss Requires A Hearing Aid?

 - Sub-standard way of life

 Diagnoses of more severe hearing damage will require aggressive remedies such as implants and ITC types of hearing aids.
 These devices will be surgically implanted and will need occasional follow-ups for maintenance.
 The wearer will be unaware of the implant; however, the benefits of being able to hear everyday noises, from speech to machinery, adds a quality of life that otherwise is lost.
+For the person to reap the most benefit from these types of hearing implants most people require special training with an audiologist, almost like having to see a physical therapist after knee or hip surgery.

 With advancements in design and function, the hearing aids on the market today are smaller and more comfortable than previous models.
 By using the telecoil instead of a traditional microphone, the hearing aid is smaller and more compact.